khsrali/LTB-Symm/docs/source/example2symmetry.rst

 .. code:: none

     +, -, /, *, X, Y, Z, Rx, Ry, and Rz.

 Rx, Ry, and Rz are lattice vectors along their directions.
 X, Y, and Z are coordinates of cites inside unitcell.

-In our example 1/2*Rx does a non-symmorphic translation.
+In our example 1/2*Rx does a non-symmorphic translation of half the cell length in the x direction.